course-details-portlet

 The student must understand:

-• Safety in the lab, physical circuit connections and troubleshooting, as well as precision and limitations in measuring instruments.
+• Safety in the lab, physical circuit connections and troubleshooting, as well as the use of measuring instruments.

 The student must be able to: